Nevada Minimum Coverage Car Insurance: Requirements and Costs (2024)

 Optional Add-On Coverages in Nevada

-Optional add-on coverages in Nevada include comprehensive, collision, uninsured/underinsured motorist, medical payments and rental reimbursement coverages.
-These options can protect you against a range of incidents — from theft to accidents with uninsured drivers.
-Understanding how much car insurance you need can help you make informed decisions for safeguarding your vehicle.
+Optional add-ons in Nevada include comprehensive, collision, uninsured/underinsured motorist, medical payments and rental reimbursement coverages.
+These options can protect you against various incidents — from theft to accidents with uninsured drivers.
+Understanding how much car insurance you need helps you make informed decisions for safeguarding your vehicle.

 Add-On Coverage